 Vegetarian Mushroom Meatballs in Spanish Olive-Tomato Sauce

-- 2 cups finely chopped portobello or shiitake mushroom caps
+- 2 1/2 cups very finely chopped mushrooms (portobello caps, shiitake or cremini)

 - 2 garlic cloves minced

 - 1 Tbsp. tomato paste

 - 1 cup vegetable broth

 - 1 tsp. paprika